HOME PAGE - SeeStories.online by Pete Neild

 SeeStories, YES; Science Fiction NOPE.

-The USS TANG-SS563 was as old as I was when I rode her.
-Which I did in 1973.
-There are several stories that involve the run on the TANG.
+The USS TANG-SS563 is as old as I am, she turned 23 when I did.
+She is now a museum piece @ the Inciralti Sea Museum in Izmir, Turkey.
+The fact that the TANG is a museum piece now is a separate but related tangent unto itself.
+I have captioned a video as that tangent.
+If you wish to go down that path click this link.
+But, there are several more related stories, that involve my run on the TANG.
 I got to ride the TANG because the guy who was supposed to ride her had a family issue that developed and had to get home.
 So my getting on board has at least three stories to it.
 Three Tickets in One Day, is the story about getting to take his place, and then there is one I'm not proud of in getting to the TANG (The Lifetime Burden).
 And finally the one about getting on-board (I Think I see it coming around Grande Island).
 These three inter-related stories fall in different groups in the SeeStories organization - so these three are free to illustrate that point.
 My most memorable "friend" from the TANG was an Electricians Mate, Larry Strickland.
 We had some great conversations about his past, that were of interest to me.
 Here is his major story - watch the video.
 The only downside is there is no mention of the TANG, just the background of what bonded the two of us.

 Then the USS PINTADO SSN672 (Christened by Adm.
 Bernard Clarey's wife) has several stories related to it.
 AND I rode PINTADO twice; the first run was in April, and the second run was in August.
 Admiral Clarey's first command in WWII was the original PINTADO (SS387), so he took special interest in the new PINTADO (SSN672), and I took special interest in him, because HE signed our orders (as my orders to the TANG (above) were).
 Back in the day of his CINCPACFLT command, he had a special interest in those who served in our job codes.
 You will note my orders to PINTADO (if you bothered to look) were not signed by him - he was gone by the time I rode PINTADO relieved of Command of CINCPACFLT in Sept. of 1973.
 In 1974 the special attention our shop had, started to erode.
 BUT and finally, I have told the story of my one on one meeting with Admiral Clarey several times.
 Here is a clip from one of my podcasts, that tells the story of our meeting in the spring of 1973 - the latter part of March or the beginning of April.